tinyproot/winlator/README.md

 Many thanks to [ptitSeb](https://github.com/ptitSeb) (Box86/Box64), [Danylo](https://blogs.igalia.com/dpiliaiev/tags/mesa/) (Turnip), [alexvorxx](https://github.com/alexvorxx) (Mods/Tips) and others.<br>
 Thank you to all the people who believe in this project.

-# About Tiny
-TinyPRoot is a modified and smaller version of PRoot.
-The aims are to keep it ARM64-only and translate paths faster on Winlator.
-The original PRoot repository lives at https://github.com/proot-me/proot.